This is the 3rd video in the RIDE THE WAVE series.

 The whole line is called a URL.

-When a top level page name or category name is very long, plus a page name is very long this URL becomes enormous.
+When a top level page name or category name is long plus a page name is long, this URL becomes enormous.

 Search engines like well thought out, clear URLs that can be understood by humans.